Welcome to GALNUC Research Group's website!

-Astrophysical Dynamics and Statistical Mechanics of Galactic Nuclei
+Statistical Mechanics of Galactic Nuclei

-The GALNUC Astrodynamics and Statistical Mechanics Group (PI: Bence Kocsis) at Eötvös University does research on topics related to galactic dynamics, dense stellar systems, physics of compact objects, statistical mechanics, ordered/disordered systems, and phase transitions.
+The GALNUC Astrodynamics and Statistical Mechanics Group (PI: Bence Kocsis) at Oxford and Eötvös University does research on topics related to galactic dynamics, dense stellar systems, physics of compact objects, statistical mechanics, ordered/disordered systems, and phase transitions.
 The group is funded by the ERC Starting Grant GalNUC and strives to develop a comprehensive model to describe the long term behavior of astrophysical multibody systems using revolutionary multidisciplanary methods.